penpot/penai/PENPOT.md

 # Penpot

-This is a briefly description of page and shape attributes.
+This is a brief description of page and shape attributes.
 It is based on the type definitions found in `common/src/app/common/types` folder.

 ## Pages